Calvyin/py-password-manager/README.md

 # reimagined-octo-happiness
 Password manager and generator.
 All locally stored data is encrypted

+using python 3.12